Distributed Out-of-Memory NMF on CPU/GPU Architectures: Background and related work

 \subsection{Related work on distributed NMF}

-To address the computational need of NMF for large datasets which involves multiple and repeated matrix-matrix multiplications of several orders in magnitude, several parallel implementations have been proposed.
+Several parallel implementations have been proposed to address the computational need of NMF for large datasets involving multiple and repeated matrix-matrix multiplications of several orders in magnitude.
 The existing parallel implementations can be grouped under two categories (i) with shared memory and (ii) with distributed memory.
 Majority of existing parallel works utilize shared-memory multiprocessor ~\cite{battenberg2009accelerating,fairbanks2015behavioral,moon2020alo,phipps2019software} and shared memory GPUs~\cite{mejia2015nmf,moon2020alo,lopes2010non,phipps2019software} via OpenMP and CUDA libraries respectively.
 A majority of distributed memory implementations rely on \emph{MPI primitives} for distributed CPU~\cite{bhattarai2020distributed,kannan2016high} and CUDA-aware \emph{MPI primitives} for distributed GPU ~\cite{kannan2016high,mejia2015nmf} parallelization.
-Although shared-memory implementations drastically minimize the communication costs incurred for distributed memory implementation~\cite{moon2020alo}, there is a constraint on the amount of the data that can be decomposed by such frameworks.
-Due to this constraint, shared-memory implementation is often unable to provide computational/memory requirements needed for the current large-scale datasets.
+Although shared-memory implementations drastically minimize the communication costs incurred for distributed memory implementation~\cite{moon2020alo}, there is a constraint on how much data such frameworks can decompose.
+Due to this constraint, shared-memory implementation often cannot provide the computational/memory requirements needed for the current large-scale datasets.